 Bull Travel Hack #4: If Your Flight Is Canceled Or You Get Bumped, You’ll Get Free Vouchers, Points, Or Financial Compensation

 Airlines based in the USA are not required to compensate you for most flight issues.
 The only one that is close to for sure is getting bumped due to the flight being oversold.
 In which case, The Department of Transportation requires the airline to compensate you.
 If you do get bumped due to overselling, make sure you have documentation or can prove it.
 Otherwise, it’s a moot point.
 As for weather issues, mechanical issues, or anything outside of the airline’s control, you are on your own.
 Not to say that an airline won’t assist; the point is unless they oversold the flight; they have zero legal obligation to compensate you for anything in most cases.
 For cancellations, they do have to rebook or refund you, but even this can be challenging.
 From the DOT direct, “Each airline has its policies about what it will do for passengers whose flights have been canceled.”
 It’s gray at best.
 They have to rebook you or refund you.
 What if the rebooking is in 3 days?
 What if getting a new flight will costs you three times as much?
 See where I am going with this one?

-Check the “Contract of Carrier” for each airline to fully understand what you agreed to when you purchased the tickets.
+Check the “Contract of Carrier” for each airline to fully understand what you agreed to when purchasing the tickets.

 Bull Travel Hack #5: Tuesdays Are Always The Least Expensive Day To Book A Flight